willekenselise/angular-finwise/README.md

 1. Start the development server: `npm start`
 2. Open your web browser and navigate to `http://localhost:4200`
-3. Sign up or log in to your account
+3. Sign up or log in to your account (with a real email or use  [tempmail](https://temp-mail.org/fr/) )
 4. Start adding your expenses and managing your budget

 ## Implemented Functionality